Tools for a new age of distance learning

 – Integrated Communities

 An education institution is as good as the community it manages to create.
 For this very purpose, TeamingWay offers an interactive bulletin board to optimize communication between students and faculty.
-Online classroom discussions can become more lively and less one-way, by empowering students with quick communication tools and an engaging space where they can even showcase their personality through profile pictures or create separate channels which can prove to be quite handy for students who are looking to plan an event and require a more private forum to address their set meeting agendas.
+Online classroom discussions can become more lively and less one-way, by empowering students with quick communication tools.
+And an engaging space where they can even showcase their personality through profile pictures or create separate channels.
+It can prove to be quite handy for students who are looking to plan an event and require a more private forum to address their set meeting agendas.

 – Efficient Project Management